 - Excellent optical performances

-TC4MHR CORE telecentric lenses deliver excellent optical performances as other comparable Opto Engineering® telecentric lenses.
+TC CORE bi-telecentric lenses deliver excellent optical performances as other comparable Opto Engineering® bi-telecentric lenses.

 - Extremely compact

 TC CORE lenses are up to 70% smaller than other telecentric lenses on the market.